- Computational Social Science

 Check out our most recent projects completed by MPS students.

-A week before the semester, students receive a document with project descriptions available for the upcoming semester.
+In the first week of the semester, students receive a document with project descriptions available for the upcoming semester.
 Students bid on projects, listing their project preferences and skills.
 The MPS project instructor matches between students and projects based on preferences, skills, and the project requirements.
-Students and clients will be notified during the first week of the semester.
+Students and clients will be notified after the first week of the semester.

 Students will provide the client with the following deliverables: